Sabrina85/odemis/doc/develop/sys-arch.rst

 Graphical user interface
 ------------------------
 The Graphical User Interface (GUI) allows the user to manipulate the microscope and displays the acquired data.
-This usual user interface for the target user.
+This usually is the user interface for the target user.
 The code can be found in the ``src/odemis/gui/`` directory.

 File import/export